krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 ## How QCRAM minimizes HoL blocking {#overview-hol-avoidance}
 Continuing the example, QCRAM's approach is as follows.

-1. `HB[i]` will not introduce HoL blocking if `HA[j]` was delivered in a prior round trip.
-To identify this case, QCRAM assumes that QUIC transport surfaces acknowledgment notifications to the HTTP layer, and that the QCRAM encoder can rely that acknowledged headers have been received by the decoder.
+1. `HB[i]` will not introduce HoL blocking if `HA` has been acknowledged, otherwise it is vulnerable.
+A new HQ frame type HEADERS_ACK is defined (see
+   {{hq-frames}}).
+When the decoder has processed a header block, HEADERS_ACK is sent from the decoder back to the encoder.

+The encoder can choose on a per header block basis whether to favor higher compression ratio or HoL resilience, signaled by the BLOCKING flag in HEADERS and PUSH_PROMISE frames (see {{hq-frames}}).

+If HB contains no vulnerable header fields, BLOCKING MUST be 0.

+If BLOCKING is set, then for each `HB[i]` that is vulnerable :

-2. `HB[i]` may be represented with one of the Literal variants (see {{RFC7541}}
+2. `HB[i]` is represented with one of the Literal variants (see {{RFC7541}}
     Section 6.2), trading lower compression ratio for HoL resilience.

+If BLOCKING is
+not set then HB is encoded in blocking mode:

-3. `HB[i]` may be represented with an Indexed Representation.
-This favors compression ratio, but the decoder MUST ensure that HB is not decoded until after HA (see blocking in {{overview-absolute}})).
+3. `HB[i]` is represented with an Indexed Representation.
+This favors compression ratio.

+In blocking mode, after reading HB's prefix stream B might block.
+Stream B proceeds with reading and processing the rest of HB only when all HB's dependencies are satisfied.
+The header prefix contains table offset information that establishes total ordering among all headers, regardless of reordering in the transport (see {{absolute-index}}).
+In blocking mode, the prefix additionally identifies the largest (absolute) index I that HB depends on (see `Depends` in Section {{overview-absolute}}).
+HB's dependencies are satisfied when all entries less than or equal to I have been inserted into the table.
+Notice that while blocked, HB's header field data remains in the stream's flow control window.

+# HTTP over QUIC mapping extensions {#hq-frames}

+## HEADERS and PUSH_PROMISE

+HEADER and PUSH_PROMISE frames define a new flag BLOCKING (0x01): Indicates the stream might need to wait for dependent headers before processing.
+If 0, the header can always be processed immediately upon receipt.

+## HEADER_ACK

+The HEADER_ACK frame (type=0x8) is sent by the decoder side to the encoder when a the decoder has fully processed a header block.
+It is used by the encoder to determine whether subsequent indexed representations that might reference that block are vulnerable to HoL blocking.
+The HEADER_ACK frame does not define any flags, and has no payload.

 # HPACK extensions

 ## Header Block Prefix {#absolute-index}

-In HEADERS and PUSH_PROMISE frames, HPACK Header data should be prefixed by a pair of integers: `Fill` and the `Evictions`. `Fill` is the number of entries in the table, and `Evictions` is the cumulative number entries that have been evicted from the table.
-Their sum is the cumulative number of entries inserted.
+In HEADERS and PUSH_PROMISE frames, HPACK Header data are prefixed by a pair of integers pair of integers: `Fill` and the `Evictions`. `Fill` is the number of entries in the table, and `Evictions` is the cumulative number entries that have been evicted from the table.
+Their sum is the cumulative number of entries inserted before the following header block was encoded.
 Each is encoded as a single HPACK integer (8-bit prefix):

 ~~~~~~~~~~  drawing
     0 1 2 3 4 5 6 7